Rational Curves in Projective Toric Varieties: Torus Orbits

 Indeed, since $v$ is general, every $\sigma\in \Sigma_i^v$ has codimension one, so every corresponding $\tau^\sigma$ is an edge of $\tau$.
 It follows that $C_{\pi_i^\sigma}$ is torus fixed, so we may dispense with the action by the $t_i$.
 Moreover, for any $i$, the Cayley structure $\pi_i^\sigma$ results in the curve $X_{\tau^\sigma}$ .
 Finally, it is clear from the definition that $\mult_i(\sigma)$ is just the multiplicity of $\Res(\kappa_i \circ \pi|_{\tau^\sigma})$.
 This shows the first claim.
 The second is immediate. \end{proof}

 \begin{ex} We continue our analysis of the Cayley structures $\pi$ and $\pi'$ from Example \ref{ex:cayley}.
 For ease of referring to the edges of $\A$, we label the vertices in the left of Figure \ref{fig:label}.
 The normal fan of the convex hull of $\A$ is pictured in Figure \ref{fig:introex}.
-For the Cayley structure $\pi$, the behaviour of the map $\phi$ is described in Figure \ref{fig:phiv1}.
-Depicted there are the $z=1$ and $z=-1$ hyperplanes in $\RR^3$.
-In each region, the label $[\alpha,\beta]$ means that the contribution of the $0$-basepoint to $\phi$ is $\alpha\in Z(\A)$ and the $1$-basepoint contribution to $\phi$ is $\beta\in Z(\A)$.
-The value of $\phi$ is $\alpha+\beta$.
-As is predicted by Theorem \ref{thm:fan}, the lineality space of $\Sigma_\pi$ is exactly the image of $\pi^*$: the span of $(0,1,0)$.
-Projecting onto the first and third coordinates, we obtain exactly the fan on the left of Figure \ref{fig:fans}.
+For the Cayley structure $\pi$, the behaviour of the map $\phi$ is described in Figure \ref{fig:phiv1} as we now explain.
+Depicted in the figures are the $z=1$ and $z=-1$ hyperplanes in $V\cong\RR^3$.
+Since $\phi$ is invariant under scaling, the values of $\phi$ on these two slices determines $\phi$ everywhere, except for on the $z=0$ hyperplane.